Health & Biohacking

 How to take it (simple, no folklore)

-- 3 to 5 g per day
+- The standard creatine monohydrate dosage is 3 to 5 g per day

 - every day